 Alberta Transportation Partnership

 The City has partnered with Alberta Transportation to help keep traffic flowing along Deerfoot Trail and Stoney Trail.
-When a traffic issue is detected, the TMC shares this information with drivers through our roadside electronic signs.
+When a traffic issue is detected, the MOC shares this information with drivers through our roadside electronic signs.
 This information can include lane closures, changing travel times, major construction and alternate route options.

-The TMC operates several lane reversals in Calgary that help reduce traffic congestion.
+The MOC operates several lane reversals in Calgary that help reduce traffic congestion.
 A lane reversal allows traffic to flow in different directions at different times of the day.
 They are mostly used in Calgary to provide additional lanes for motorists during peak traffic hours.

-The TMC provides Calgarians with the latest traffic updates through numerous channels.
+The MOC provides Calgarians with the latest traffic updates through numerous channels.
 This includes our online Traffic Map, Roadside Traffic Alert Signs, on our @yyctransport Twitter account and on The City’s Traffic Advisory Radio station at 107.9 fm.